 Durrani et al. (2006) studied the effect of different levels of turmeric (Curcuma longa) on the overall performance of broiler chicks.
 Four experimental rations designated as A, B, C and D having 0%, 0.25%, 0.5% and 1% Turmeric (Curcuma longa) were fed to 160 broiler chicks, randomly distributed into 16 replicates so as to have 4 replicates per treatment and 10 chicks per replicate.
 The experiment lasted for 35 days.
 Average weight gain was used as criteria.
 It was concluded that the use of turmeric (Curcuma longa) as feed additive at level of 0.5% enhanced the overall performance of broiler chicks.
 The body weight obtained in birds fed diet containing turmeric (Curcuma longa) at dietary level of 0.5% was significantly higher (P<0.05) followed by birds fed control diet.

 Abdollah et al. (2012) evaluated the effects of turmeric rhizome powder (TRP) and black pepper (BP) on performance of male broiler chickens.
 A 2 × 3 factorial arrangement with two levels of Turmeric powder (0 and 0.5 g/kg) and three levels of Black Pepper (0, 0.5 and 1 g/kg) were used to provide six dietary treatments.
 Each diet was randomly fed to four groups of 12 chicks each, and performances were measured.
 Results showed that weekly body weight gain (BWG) were not influenced by TRP.
-The effects of TRP, BP and their interaction on weight gain male broilers during the first 21 day of age Were not significant Body weight gain of male broiler chicks during different weeks were also not influenced by TRP, BP or their interactions.
+The effects of TRP, BP and their interaction on weight gain male broilers during the first 21 day of age were not significant.
+Body weight gain of male broiler chicks during different weeks were also not influenced by TRP, BP or their interactions.

 Hemato-biochemical parameters

-Hosseini-Vashan. et al (2011) studied varying levels of turmeric powder on two hundred sixty-four one-day old broilers were divided to 3 dietary treatments containing 0, 0.4 and 0.8% turmeric powder (TP).
+Hosseini-Vashan. et al. (2011) studied varying levels of turmeric powder on two hundred sixty-four one-day old broilers were divided to 3 dietary treatments containing 0, 0.4 and 0.8% turmeric powder (TP).
 Each dietary treatment was replicated 4 times with 22 broilers each.
 Feed and fresh water were supplied ad libitum.
 The daily temperature was increased from 21 to 32oC for 5 hours at 28 to 42 days of age.
 The activity of some enzymes like Aspartate Transaminase (AST), Alanine Transaminase (ALT), were estimated.
 Results revealed that the activity of ALT and AST were not affected.

 Sugihotro et al.(2011) carried out an experiment to investigate the effect of turmeric extract on blood parameters in broilers.
 A total of 100 mixed-sexes Lohman chicks were used in the experiment set up with completely randomized design of 5 different doses of turmeric extract given orally start from day-15 to day-35.
 Chicks given no turmeric extract were used as a control (T0), whereas T1, T2, T3 and T4 were the chicks given turmeric extract of 200, 400, 600 and 800 mg/kg-live BW, respectively.
 Hemoglobin values of broilers given turmeric extract 800 mg/kg-live BW were significantly higher (P<0.05) at week-3 and week-4, but not at week-5, compared to broilers given turmeric extract with lower doses or control group.
 Turmeric extract did not affect significantly (P>0.05) the concentration of erythrocytes.
 Turmeric extract seemed to be able to improve the digestion and metabolism (of fat) and resulted in enhanced production of hemoglobin in broilers.